lotsocoffee/landing-page/README.md

 This is my first complete webpage, using HTML and CSS content on The Odin Project (TOP).

-As far as you can check this landing webpage has been made using a desktop with a 1903x1630px.
+As far as you can check this landing webpage has been made using a desktop with a 1903x1630px widescreen only.

 I did not use any of the responsive stuff yet to get the different devices messures and fit em in the page.